Summer Art Camp - "Portfolio Preparation for College Bound Artists"

 Sorry, there are no scholarships or other forms of financial aid available for campers.

 Application deadline: May 1, 2018.
 Campers who wish to apply must submit the online application form, along with the following:

 - The associated deposit (paid via online application form)

 - Two letters of recommendation from teachers on official school stationery (at least one should be an art teacher)

 - Copy of an up-to-date transcript or recent report card

 - A one-page essay telling us why you want to attend this program (in your own words, with your signature at the bottom)

-After the new June 1 deadline, the Summer Programs Admissions Committee will review all completed applications and determine which students are accepted.
+After the new May 1 deadline, the Camp Director will review all completed applications and determine which campers are accepted.
 Acceptance/non-acceptance notification will be provided via email by the middle of May.
 If you require an earlier decision, please indicate this by including a note with your application form.
-(Students who apply after the deadline will receive notification within one week after we receive their application materials.)
+(Campers who apply after the deadline will receive notification within one week after we receive their application materials.)

-Once students have been accepted, they will receive an acceptance letter as well as specific instructions on where to find and download all camp-required materials for attendance including medical forms, liability releases, emergency notification forms, etc. These materials must be filled out as soon as possible and must be back in our hands by June 16, 2017.
+Once campers have been accepted, they will receive an acceptance letter as well as specific instructions on where to find and download all camp-required materials for attendance including medical forms, liability releases, emergency notification forms, etc. These materials must be filled out as soon as possible and must be back in our hands by June 1, 2018.
 Updated immunization information (including dates) is also required at that time.
 (If you do not have updated immunization information on hand, you may want to acquire this from your physician now to avoid processing delays.)